 When planning your visit:

-Yes!
-The Archives collects nearly all Worcester State-related materials including memorabilia, photos, course materials, student works, faculty publications, event fliers, handbooks, and promotional items such as t-shirts, mugs, and buttons.
+The Archives collects nearly Worcester State-related materials including course materials, event fliers, faculty and student publications, handbooks and guides, photographs, and memorabilia such as t-shirts, mugs, and buttons.

 The Archives can't pay money for materials, but your donation may be tax deductible.
 Contact the archivist for more information.